"Hvad hedder det?

 On the one hand they pretend money is just paper, meanwhile everything is ruled by cash.

-My wife and I, after surviving the money pit are living by the sea on a large piece of land.
+My wife and I, after surviving the mentioned money pit are now living by the sea on a large piece of land.
 It is a challenge to find anyone who does not ask us how much we paid for it.
 Everyone wants - needs to know;

 "How much did you pay?"